Article Snapshot

 Why Consensus Matters

-Consensus mechanisms help ensure:
+In addition, consensus mechanisms help ensure:

 - Accurate records